-This is the fourth of a five part series or articles that explores the creative problem solving process.
+This is the fourth of a five-part series of articles that explores the creative problem-solving process.
 Each article builds on the next; taking you through a series of steps to help you solve any life or business challenge you face.
 Here are links to all articles within this series:

 - Define Your Problem

 - Engineer Plan of Action

 As you read through these articles, it is highly recommended that you have a problem in mind that you can work with.
 This will help you to immediately put these ideas into practice.
 Only in this way will you gain optimal value from this process.